Sheroziy-CODE/rick-and-morty/README.md

 ## About The Project

-Rich and Morty small project about ....
+Rick and Morty small project about the Rick and Morty Series, where the Android Mobile App suppose to show all heroes of the series and information about them.

 ### The App Overview